 All students who entered a postsecondary undergraduate program at any institution of higher education for the first time in Fall 2009 or thereafter are subject to Florida Statute 1009.286.
 This statute governs the number of credits a student can take before being assessed excess credit surcharges.
-Excess Credit threshold and the Excess Credit surcharges vary based on the student's first-time-incollege admission term.
+The Excess Credit threshold and the Excess Credit surcharges vary based on the student's first-time-in-college admission term.
+For any student who changes degree programs, the excess hour threshold must be adjusted only if the number of credit hours required to complete the new degree program exceeds that of the original degree program.

-Effective Fall semester 2009, all undergraduate students who enter or transfer to Florida International University between Fall 2009 and Summer 2011 may be subject to the new statute [1009.286f.s.] that governs the number of credits a student can take before being assessed an excess credit surcharge.
+Effective Fall 2009, all undergraduate students who enter or transfer to FIU between Fall 2009 and Summer 2011 may be subject to the new statute [1009.286f.s.] that governs the number of credits a student can take before being assessed an excess credit surcharge.
 Students can accumulate up to 120% of credits towards their degree by paying normal tuition and fees.
 This is equivalent to 144 hours for students in a 120-hour degree program.
 After the 120% mark, students are subject to an additional surcharge equal to 50% of the tuition rate for each credit hour enrolled.

-Effective Fall semester 2011, all undergraduate students who enter or transfer to Florida International University between Fall 2011 and Summer 2012 may be subject to an adjustment in the statute [1009.286f.s.] that governs the number of credits a student can take before being assessed an excess credit surcharge.
+Effective Fall 2011, all undergraduate students who enter or transfer to FIU between Fall 2011 and Summer 2012 may be subject to an adjustment in the statute [1009.286f.s.] that governs the number of credits a student can take before being assessed an excess credit surcharge.
 Students can accumulate up to 115% of credits towards their degree by paying normal tuition and fees.
 This is equivalent to 138 hours for students in a 120-hour degree program.
 After the 115% mark, students are subject to an additional surcharge equal to 100% of the tuition rate for each credit hour enrolled.

-Effective Fall semester 2012, all undergraduate students who enter or transfer to Florida International University between Fall 2012 and Spring 2019 may be subject to an adjustment in the based on statute [1009.286f.s.] that governs the number of credits a student can take before being assessed an excess credit surcharge.
+Effective Fall 2012, all undergraduate students who enter or transfer to FIU between Fall 2012 and Spring 2019 may be subject to an adjustment in the statute [1009.286f.s.] that governs the number of credits a student can take before being assessed an excess credit surcharge.
 Students can accumulate up to 110% of credits towards their degree by paying normal tuition and fees.
 This is equivalent to 132 hours for students in a 120-hour degree program.
 After the 110% mark, students are subject to an additional surcharge equal to 100% of the tuition rate for each credit hour enrolled.

-Effective Summer 2019 and thereafter, all undergraduate students who enter or transfer to Florida International University for Summer 2019 and thereafter may be subject to an adjustment in the statute [1009.286f.s.] that governs the number of credits a student can take before being assessed an excess credit surcharge.
+Effective Summer 2019 and thereafter, all undergraduate students who enter or transfer to FIU for Summer 2019 and thereafter may be subject to an adjustment in the statute [1009.286f.s.] that governs the number of credits a student can take before being assessed an excess credit surcharge.
 Students can accumulate up to 120% of credits towards their degree by paying normal tuition and fees.
 This is equivalent to 144 hours for students in a 120-hour degree program.
 After the 120% mark, students are subject to an additional surcharge equal to 100% of the tuition rate for each credit hour enrolled.